evil-scientist/system-validation-project/README.md

 ```
 for simulation and visualization of the system.

-The following will test all of the mu calculus formaluae
+The following will test all of the μ calculus formaluae
 ```
 make tests
 ```